shangril/crero/README.md

 Currently requires PHP>=7.0 - Untested with PHP>=8.0

-GD php extension strongly recommended if you need cover art
+GD php extension required if you need cover art

 GetID3 -formerly known as php-getID3- required if you host your audio on your own server.
 Refer to the "crash courses" below.